lacchain/besu-healthcheck/README.md

 # Besu Health Check #

 ## Introduction
-* This code helps users to test interactions with a Besu node by accessing to that through RPC.
+* The besu-health-check service helps users test interactions with a Besu node by accessing it through RPC

 ## Requirements
 * Docker compose